Sheezy-Art/sheezy-hub/README.md

 # Sheezy.Art Community Repo
-Public repo to discuss issues and feature requests.
+Public repo to discuss issues and features.

 ### Feature Requests
-*We are not currently taking feature requests.*
+***We are not currently taking feature requests.***

-~~To request a new feature, please check the [Discussions tab](https://github.com/Sheezy-Art/sheezy-hub/discussions/categories/feature-requests) to see if it has been requested already - you can vote for features using Emoji Reactions.
-To open a new feature request, [create a new Discussion post](https://github.com/Sheezy-Art/sheezy-hub/discussions/new?category=feature-requests).~~

-### Bug Reports
+### Issues & Bug Reports
-If you'd like to report a bug or issue with the website, please check the [Issues tab](https://github.com/Sheezy-Art/sheezy-hub/issues) to see if it has been reported already.
+If you'd like to report an issue with the website, please check the [Issues tab](https://github.com/Sheezy-Art/sheezy-hub/issues) to see if it has been reported already.
 If not, feel free to [open a new Issue](https://github.com/Sheezy-Art/sheezy-hub/issues/new?assignees=&labels=bug&projects=&template=bug-report.md&title=%5BBUG%5D+Bug+Description...).

+### Security Issues
+If you think you may have discovered a security vulnerability, or have any suggestions as to security improvements we could make, please get in touch with our [Development Team or Tech Helpers](https://sheezy.art/staff) – if necessary, we can add you to our **Private Security Issues Repository**.

 ### Documentation Updates
 Over time, the [Wiki](https://github.com/Sheezy-Art/sheezy-hub/wiki) will be updated with instructions on how to use various aspects of the site.
 If you'd like to add to the wiki, or make any changes, feel free to open a new [Documentation Update Issue](https://github.com/Sheezy-Art/sheezy-hub/issues/new?assignees=&labels=documentation&projects=&template=documentation-update.md&title=%5BDOCS%5D+Documentation+Update...).